Dataset Obfuscation: Its Applications to and Impacts on Edge Machine Learning: Overview of Dataset Obfuscation

 \begin{itemize} \item \textbf{Data Obfuscation} \end{itemize} We consider a uniform obfuscation of training data where IID noises are added to the training data, denoted by $T'=\text{ }\mathcal O(T)$.
 The obfuscation function $\mathcal O(T)$ can be given by

-where $t_{ij}$ is the $j$-th feature of $t_i$. $R$ is the proportion of obfuscated data in the training dataset.
-Here we consider all training data is obfuscated by setting $R=1$. $\delta \sim \mathcal N(0,\sigma^2)$ stands for the added Gaussian noise.
+where $t_{ij}$ is the $j$-th feature of $t_i$, and $t'_{ij}$ is the obfuscated version in $T'$.
+Labels, i.e., $l_{i}'$ and $l_{i}$, remain the same after data obfuscation. $\delta \sim \mathcal N(0,\sigma^2)$ stands for the added Gaussian noise.
 The mean of the Gaussian noise is zero to ensure data utility.
+Here we consider all training data is obfuscated by setting $R=1$, where $R$ is the proportion of obfuscated data in the training dataset.